paul-bailey/EvilCandy/Documentation.rst

 regular function notation; the `````` token is hard to spot over more than one line.

-Lambdas are useful in the way they create new functions, for example:
+Lambdas are useful in the way they create new functions, for example [#]_:

 .. code-block:: js